- "I did what I did. You don't like it, you can kiss my ass."

 - God Is Evil: "The Architect Confesses (Spittlestrand Hair)".

 - Green Aesop: Not explicitly, but environmental destruction is one of the many human evils they write about.
+"Empty Tenement Spirit" is arguably a portrayal of a worst case scenario for climate change, while "The Mother of Virtues" rails against human reproduction as a driver of environmental decimation.

 - Happiness in Slavery: "The Happy Victim's Creed" essentially treats modern life in the workforce as this.